marmelab/react-admin/docs/Theming.md

 ```
 {% endraw %}

-For some components, when the `className` property isn't enough and you need to access deeper elements, you can take advantage of the `classes` property to customize them.
-Take a look at a component documentation to know which classes are available.
-For instance, you can have a look at the [Datagrid CSS documentation](./List.md#the-datagrid-component).
+For some components, you may want to override not only the root component style, but also the style of components inside the root.
+In this case, the `className` property isn't enough.
+You can take advantage of the `classes` property to customize the classes that the component uses internally.

-Here's an example using the `classes` property of the `Filter` and `List` components:
+Here is an example using the `classes` property of the `Filter` and `List` components:

 {% raw %}
 ```jsx